angaloche/bookmarkr/README.md

 ## Introduction

-This Spring Boot Book Store application provides a simple yet powerful platform for managing books.
+This Spring Boot Bookmarkr application provides a simple yet powerful platform for managing books.
 It is built using the Spring Boot framework, Thymeleaf for server-side templating, and Bootstrap for a beautiful and responsive user interface.

 ## Features